act65/mri-reconstruction/docs/guarantees.md

 \end{align}
 $$

+Recent work has used GANs to estimate $p(x)$.

 $$
 \begin{align}
 \mathop{\text{argmin}}_x & \parallel \psi(x) - y \parallel_2  + \lambda (1-p(x)) \tag{3}\\
 \end{align}
 $$

-## Fantasised information
+#### Fantasised information

+However, I am worried that there is a fundamental difference between these regulariser.

+Conjecture:
+> compressed sensing regularisers (TV, L1) are 'safer' than learned regularisers.

+TV and $L_1$ (in a 'simple' domain) seem to lack the ability to add semantically meaningful information.
+I want to say something like:

 > learned priors can add objects with marcoscopic structure into the reconstructed image.

-ok, that is easily testable!?
-want some simple examples of a specific shape being added to a reconstruction.
+but that is not true. $L_1$ in the fourier domain can regularise large wavelength signals and thus have globally structured effects.

+Questions I would like to find answers for:
-Under which conditions are macroscopic fantaies added?
+- Under which conditions are macroscopic fantaies added?
-What is the definition of macroscopic?
+- What is the definition of macroscopic?
 How can it be measured?

 If we take two images, on reconstructed with a learned prior and another reconstructed with TV.

-Note, it is also possible for L1 regularisation to result in large 'global' changes.
-E.g. if we use the fourier basis then sparisity implies ...?

-Want to show that optimising (2) picks a solution from $\mathcal S$.
-But, optimising (3) doesnt not guarantee that the solution is consistent with the observations.
+Possibly solution sketch.
+Want to show that optimising TV/$L_1$ picks a solution from $\mathcal S$.
+But, optimising a learned prior doesnt not guarantee that the solution is consistent with the observations.
 In fact it can be arbitrarily far away.

-Relationship to; mode collapse, adversarial examples, ???
+Note: I think there are some important relationships to;
-__Q__ How can you verify that all modes have been captured?
+- mode collapse.
+If a mode has been dropped by the learned prior then it will push the reconstruction away from that location.
+How can you verify that all modes have been captured?
+- adversarial examples.
+Inperceptibly small changes to an image can cause classification error.
+So if a learned prior introduces these artifacts then, while looking similar to us, automated classifiers will miss classify the image.

 ## Guarantees

-> If we are going to use learned priors I want some guarantees on what information can be added into the reconstruction.
+> If I get a MRI scan and I am told that 12-samples were used to construct the images that show I have a tumor, I am going to want some guarantees on what information can be added (or removed) into the reconstruction.

-What form could the guarantees take?
-Bounds, empirical tests(?), ?
+What form could these guarantees take?

-#### Bounds

-If we are detecting tumors in MRI scans we want bounds on the number of false positives/false negatives introduced by the number of samples used for reconstruction.

-Learned prior type X: $n_{mistakes} = \mathcal O(\log{n_{samples}})$.

-Have a dataset $X \in R^{n \times m}$.

-$\mathcal A_{learned}$
-$\mathcal A_{?}$

-#### Empirical

-Given a classifier and a labelled dataset show that the number of false positives/false negatives introduced by the learned prioir is small.
+- bounds on false positive/negatives, $n_{mistakes} \propto \mathcal O(\log{\frac{1}{n_{samples}}})$
+- empirical tests,  $\text{class}(x) \approx \text{class}(\text{recon}_k(y))$
+- ?

+I am not sure how to proceed here.

+- Empirical tests only apply to the existing data gathered, and provide no guarantees for the test set.
+- How can you bound the mistakes made?
+You need to define a task.

 ## Safe reconstruction

+What we want to is balance the two competing objectives: A reconstruction that explains the measurements, and a reconstruction that is structured according to our prior beliefs.

+What we dont want is our prior beliefs out-competing the measurements made (given other beliefs about the accuracy the measurements).
+In the original framing of the problem (see Compressed Sensing) this is not an issue because we are optimising the structure such that an reconstruction still explains the measurements.

+But, in practice you often use the Largangian multiplier to make optimisation easier.

 $$
-\mathop{\text{argmin}}_x \parallel \phi(x) \parallel_1 \text{ s.t. } \parallel f(x) - y\parallel_2 < \epsilon \\
 \mathop{\text{argmin}}_x \parallel \phi(x) \parallel_1 + \lambda \parallel f(x) - y\parallel_2 \\
 $$

-But what value of $\lambda$ should be chosen? it depends of $\epsilon$ and the amount of noise in the sampling process, $f$.

-We want to pick $\lambda$ so that no progess on $\parallel f(x) - y \parallel_2$ is sacrificed.
-But if you are too strict then the may end p reconstructing noise...!?
+We have now lost the nice guarantee that the reconstructed $x$ must explain the data (within $\epsilon$).
+The reconstruction now relies on the optimisation prodceure/dynamics (which is possibly nonconvex) and the value of the multiplier.